akash-2303/NormanPD/DATASHEET.md

 This datasheet follows the Aether Data Docmentation template.
+The datasheet/data I worked with is the norman pd files, specifically with the incident summary files and can be found at https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports

 BASICS: CONTACT, DISTRIBUTION, ACCESS
 1. Dataset name